mi5guided/qe_pulumi_aws_scratch_server/README.md

-# qe_pulumi_aws_webserver
+# Quick Environment: Simple Server using Pulumi AWS node.js
-A Quick Environment web server using node.js.
-This project uses Pulumi/node.js to stand up the environment
+A Quick Environment for a simple scratch linux server in AWS.
+This project uses Pulumi/node.js to stand up the environment.<br/>
 *NOTE:* this project assumes you are running Pulumi from Linux (e.g. calls to ssh-keygen)

 ## Install Pulumi